 Thackaray was a painter and illustrator who contributed numerous images for postcards.
 While most of these cards were comic or satirical in nature, he produced holiday cards as well.

 Carl Robert Arthur Thiele 1860-1936

 Thiele was a prolific illustrator who produced many postcards that were largely published through Theo Stroefer.
 While he depicted a wide variety of subjects, Thiele always did so through humor and satire.
 His narratives tend to be clever and his compositions are often very complex.
-Even so it is his simple anthropomorphic animals that have become the favorite of many.
-During World War One his use of humor continued, but some of his satire grew more harsh and he also produced many cards that presented German soldiers as ordinary people.
+Even so, it is his simple anthropomorphic animals that have become the favorite of many.
+During World War One his use of humor continued, but some of his satire grew more harsh though he also produced many cards that presented German soldiers as ordinary people.

 Hans Thoma 1839-1924